 How to Power Your Air Conditioner

-The average size tent will require a target of 7,000 BTU to keep cool.
-It will take approximately 670 watts to blow cold air with a startup load of 2010 watts.
+The average size tent will require a target 7,000 BTU to keep cool.
+It will take approximately 670 watts to run with a startup load of 2010 watts.

 Quick Calculations